bkio/unreal-pixelstreaming-google-cloud-deployment-template/README.md

+## WHAT IS UNREAL PIXELSTREAMING GOOGLE CLOUD DEPLOYMENT TEMPLATE?
+There are a lot of solutions for managed pixel streaming (server-side rendering) such as pureweb, 3dsource, vagon...
+Naturally all of these providers add additional profit margin based on minutes/hours of usage per user; which ends up being pretty expensive in a large scale.
+I have decided to implement this self-deployed google cloud based solution with an orchestrator service implementation in it.
+It is ensured to be as low cost as possible since it is based on SPOT (preemptible) resources and when there is not any sessions in the VM, the VM is terminated.
+___
+## HOW DOES IT WORK?
+A new pixel streaming session request comes; orchestrator checks the VMs, if there is no VM running, starts one and allocates the user to the VM.
+If the max session per VM capacity is exceeded; boots up a new VM.
+Therefore some cold-start is expected when there is not any sessions being run in a VM or previous VM is fully utilized.
+A complex capable health-check system is in place.
+___
 ## USAGE:

 First of all, fork this repository and set up the Github Action Secrets according to the specification written below.